enimmy/bhop-get-stats/README.md

 # bhop-get-stats

+## I do not actively work on this, and I understand that some things have broken due to the 64-bit update.
+There are active forks though, so check them for newer stuff.
+I'm happy to accept PRs if the code looks strong enough that it won't require me to test it.

-### credits - me, Alkatraz, Nairda, Oblivious, Xutax, xWidovV, Tekno/f0e, Kaldun, Lilac, Shavit Timer contributors
+### credits - me, Alkatraz, Nairda, Oblivious, Xutax, xWidovV, Tekno/f0e, Kaldun, Lilac, NekoGan, Shavit Timer contributors

 Jumpstats - Drop-in replacement for Jhud, Trainer, Offsets, Speedometer, SSJ, FJT, and Showkeys.
 Most (if not all) of these HUDs are more full-featured or accurate on my versions.